Select Page

 Any blues lover will probably want to have these videos in their collection.
 They can be purchased on Amazon or through any DVD outlet.

 The video is not only amazing for the performances but for the sound and video quality as well.
-Plus you’ll some amazing combinations of great artists performing together.
-Also you get see Muddy Waters playing a lot of guitar.
+Plus you’ll see some amazing combinations of great artists performing together.
+Also you get to see Muddy Waters playing a lot of guitar.
 In his later years he mostly played only slide guitar.
 Truly special.

 The concerts featured some of the leading blues artists of the 1960s, such as Muddy Waters, Howlin’ Wolf, Willie Dixon, John Lee Hooker and Sonny Boy Williamson.
 Some playing in unique combinations such as T-Bone Walker playing guitar for pianist Memphis Slim, Otis Rush with Junior Wells, Sonny Boy Williamson with Muddy Waters.
 The Festival DVDs include the only known footage of Little Walter, and rare recordings of John Lee Hooker playing harmonica.

-Part 1
+Video 1

-Part 2
+Video 2

-Part 3
+Video 3

 German jazz publicist Joachim-Ernst Berendt first had the idea of bringing original African-American blues performers to Europe.
 Jazz had become very popular, and rock and roll was just gaining a foothold, and both genres drew influences directly back to the blues.
 Berendt thought that European audiences would flock to concert halls to see them in person.